nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### When you need help (To see a list of all commands)

-1. Type ‘h[elp]’.
+1. Type ‘h[elp]’ and press `Enter`.

-2. Press `Enter`.

-3. The list of commands, their format and their function will be shown.
+2. The list of commands, their format and their function will be shown.

 ### When you have a new deadline, task or event